arek125/remote-GPIO-control-server/README.md

 ```

 ## Support
-Application tested on Raspberry pi devices with Raspiain OS.
+Tested and working on Raspberry Pi devices with Raspiain OS.

+Tested and working with Banana Pi devices with [this](https://github.com/BPI-SINOVOIP/RPi.GPIO) library.

+Tested and working with Orange Pi Zero devices with [this](https://opi-gpio.readthedocs.io/en/latest/index.html) library.
+(Import replacement from "import RPi.GPIO as GPIO" to "import OPi.GPIO as GPIO"  in file rgc-server.py is necessary)

-Should work on similar devices/OS's but it requires a library [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) 0.6.2 or later (Raspbian OS already has it).
+Should work on similar devices/OS's but it requires a library [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) (Raspbian OS already has it) or another based on it.

 ## License
 Remote GPIO control server is available under the [MIT license](http://opensource.org/licenses/MIT).